Lupiax/stts-utilities/README.md

 # STTS Utilities

-This repository contains STTS utilities which I use for VRChat primarily, by using the scripts available in this repo you can use your own microphone to speak, but you will have AI generated voice rather than your own voice as Output.
+This repository contains STTS utilities primarily used for VRChat.
+By using the scripts available in this repository, you can use your own microphone to speak, but the output will be an AI-generated voice instead of your own voice.

-# Prerequisites
+Prerequisites

+Before using the STTS utilities, make sure you have the following prerequisites installed and set up:

-- You must have [VB-Audio CABLE](https://vb-audio.com/Cable/) Installed it is required to forward the audio properly to your games.
+- VB-Audio CABLE: Install [VB-Audio CABLE](https://vb-audio.com/Cable/), as it is required to forward the audio properly to your games.

-- You must have [Docker](https://www.docker.com/products/docker-desktop/) installed, it is required for voicevox engine.
+- Docker: Install [Docker](https://www.docker.com/products/docker-desktop/), as it is required for the Voicevox engine.

-- You should have at least [python 3.10.6](https://www.python.org/downloads/release/python-3106/) installed.
+- Python: Ensure you have at least Python 3.10.6 installed.
+You can download it from the [Python website](https://www.python.org/downloads/release/python-3106/).

+- **API Access**: Obtain API access to DeepL and OpenAI.
+You will need the API keys for these services.

-# How to use?
+# How to Use

+Follow the steps below to use the STTS utilities:

-1. If you are planning on using the Japanese STTS, install voicevox through `start.bat`, if you are not going to use skip this step.
+1. If you intend to use the Japanese STTS, install Voicevox by running `start.bat`.
+If you're not planning to use it, you can skip this step.

-2. Now we must install our python dependencies we can do that by running `install_dependencies.bat`
+2. Install the Python dependencies by running `install_dependencies.bat`.

-3. Now if you are going to use the Japanese voice, start voicevox engine from `start.bat`, if you are not going to use it, skip this step.
+3. If you're using the Japanese voice, start the Voicevox engine by running `start.bat`.
+If you're not using it, you can skip this step.

-5. Next you should configure your API keys and audio devices by modifying `.env.sample` and renaming it to `.env` afterwards.
+4. Configure your API keys and audio devices by modifying the `.env.sample` file.
+Save the changes and rename the file to `.env.`

-4. Now start your preferred STTS script, English or Japanese.
+5. Start your preferred STTS script, either the English or Japanese version.

-5. Now you can record yourself by talking `V` after you let it go it will transcribe the Audio and turn it into AI voice and play it through your virtual microphone.

-# Notes
+6. To record yourself, press the 'V' key while speaking.
+Release the key when you're done speaking.
+The audio will be transcribed, converted into an AI voice, and played through your virtual microphone.

-- You must set the VB-Audio CABLE as your microphone in games so people can hear you.
+**Note**: In your game settings, make sure to set VB-Audio CABLE as your microphone so that others can hear you.

-# License
+License

 This repository is licensed under the MIT license.